kali-linex/linex/Documentation/security/keys/core.rst

 the key or having the sysadmin capability is sufficient.

-SELinux Support
+SELinex Support
 ===============

-The security class "key" has been added to SELinux so that mandatory access controls can be applied to keys created within various contexts.
+The security class "key" has been added to SELinex so that mandatory access controls can be applied to keys created within various contexts.
 This support is preliminary, and is likely to change quite significantly in the near future.
-Currently, all of the basic permissions explained above are provided in SELinux as well; SELinux is simply invoked after all basic permission checks have been performed.
+Currently, all of the basic permissions explained above are provided in SELinex as well; SELinex is simply invoked after all basic permission checks have been performed.

 The value of the file /proc/self/attr/keycreate influences the labeling of newly-created keys.
-If the contents of that file correspond to an SELinux security context, then the key will be assigned that context.
+If the contents of that file correspond to an SELinex security context, then the key will be assigned that context.
 Otherwise, the key will be assigned the current context of the task that invoked the key creation request.
 Tasks must be granted explicit permission to assign a